altera-fpga/altera-fpga.github.io/docs/embedded-designs/stratix-10/sx/soc/gsrd/ug-gsrd-s10sx-soc.md

-#### Build Hardware Design
+#### Build Quartus Design

-Build the Hardware Design targeting the NAND HPS daughtercard, by passing the correct parameter to the make utility:
+Build the Quartus Design targeting the NAND HPS daughtercard, by passing the correct parameter to the make utility:

 ```bash